marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.timeseries/tutorials/advanced/forecasting-custom-model.md

     - timestamps of observations have a regular frequency corresponding to `self.freq`
     - column `self.target` contains the target values of the time series
     - target column might contain missing values represented by `NaN`
-    - data may contain covariates (incl. static features) with schema described in `self.metadata`
+    - data may contain covariates (incl. static features) with schema described in `self.covariate_metadata`
         - real-valued covariates have dtype `float32`
         - categorical covariates have dtype `category`
         - covariates do not contain any missing values